Intevac (NASDAQ:IVAC) Releases Q4 2021 Earnings Guidance

 Intevac (NASDAQ:IVAC) updated its fourth quarter 2021 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of $-0.080-$-0.060 for the period, compared to the Thomson Reuters consensus estimate of $-0.040.
+The company provided EPS guidance of $-0.080-$-0.060 for the period, compared to the Thomson Reuters consensus EPS estimate of $-0.040.
 The company issued revenue guidance of $20 million-$21 million, compared to the consensus revenue estimate of $25.20 million.Intevac also updated its FY 2021 guidance to EPS.

-A number of brokerages recently weighed in on IVAC.
-TheStreet lowered shares of Intevac from a c- rating to a d rating in a research note on Wednesday.
-Zacks Investment Research downgraded shares of Intevac from a hold rating to a sell rating in a research note on Tuesday, August 3rd.
+Several research analysts recently commented on the stock.
+TheStreet cut shares of Intevac from a c- rating to a d rating in a report on Wednesday, November 3rd.
+Zacks Investment Research lowered shares of Intevac from a hold rating to a sell rating in a research note on Tuesday, August 3rd.

-An institutional investor recently raised its position in Intevac stock.
-Morgan Stanley boosted its position in Intevac, Inc. (NASDAQ:IVAC) by 17.9% in the 2nd quarter, according to its most recent filing with the SEC.
-The fund owned 29,255 shares of the electronics maker’s stock after purchasing an additional 4,441 shares during the period.
-Morgan Stanley owned about 0.12% of Intevac worth $197,000 as of its most recent filing with the SEC.
-69.23% of the stock is currently owned by institutional investors.
+A hedge fund recently raised its stake in Intevac stock.
+Morgan Stanley lifted its stake in Intevac, Inc. (NASDAQ:IVAC) by 17.9% in the 2nd quarter, according to the company in its most recent Form 13F filing with the SEC.
+The fund owned 29,255 shares of the electronics maker’s stock after purchasing an additional 4,441 shares during the quarter.
+Morgan Stanley owned about 0.12% of Intevac worth $197,000 at the end of the most recent reporting period.
+Institutional investors and hedge funds own 69.23% of the company’s stock.

 Intevac Company Profile